gwu-libraries/sfm-ui/_posts/2016-07-11-pulse-processing.md

 The outline for the steps to be performed are:

 1. Find the WARC files that contain #PulseNightclub tweets.
 (If you're new to SFM, we store social media data in WARC files.
-This always us to record *exactly* how the data was collected.)
+This allows us to record *exactly* how the data was collected.)
 2. Extract the tweets from each WARC file.
 3. Expand any shortened URLs in each tweet.
 (Some Twitter users use [URL shorteners](https://en.wikipedia.org/wiki/URL_shortening) to shorten URLs included in tweets.
 To normalize the URLs, I’m unshortening them all.)
 4. Extract URLs from each tweet.